hongyegong/online-lottery/README.md

 npm run deploy
 ```
 4. Check your console/terminal, and take note of two items.
 It will say "contract deployed to xxx" and also there will be some json known as the interface.
-5. Now in this React project (lottery-react), navigate to `lottery.js` and paste the address into `address` variable, and paste that json into `abi` variable.
+5. Now in this React project (lottery-react), open up `src/lottery.js` and paste the address into `address` variable, and paste that json into `abi` variable.
 6. Start the web app:
 ```
 npm run start